 Floor Eikelboom also has extensive experience in acting as local counsel in large and complex multi jurisdiction disputes.
 Within this framework he advises and litigates about inter alia the setting aside of arbitral awards, the enforcement of arbitral awards and state immunity from execution.

-- Floor defended a director/minority shareholder in proceedings as to whether he had to put his dismissal on the agenda of the shareholders’ meeting.
+- He defended a director/minority shareholder in proceedings as to whether he had to put his dismissal on the agenda of the shareholders’ meeting.
 The District Court denied the request of the majority shareholder for a shareholders’ meeting.

 - He represented a bankruptcy trustee in summary proceedings against one of the big four accountancy firms.
 The court ordered the accountant to hand over the entire audit files.
 On the basis of this file Floor filed a disciplinary complaint against the concerned accountant.
 The Accountancy Division subsequently disbarred the accountant.
 This decision was upheld on appeal.

 - He represented the supervisory board in inquiry proceedings regarding a privately held hospital.
 The Enterprise Chamber declared the applicants inadmissible.
 The decision was upheld by the Dutch Supreme Court.

 Floor Eikelboom is a fellow at the Zuidas instituut voor Financieel recht en Ondernemingsrecht (ZIFO) and holds a Ph.D.-degree.
 His Ph.D.-thesis describes and analyses the effects of the measures that the Enterprise Chamber of the Amsterdam Court of Appeals can grant to remedy the corporate governance of companies incorporated under Dutch law.
 These measures reorganize to the internal organization of the concerned companies with the aim of correcting their future conduct.